 Watching these trained mink hunt muskrats is very unique and great for keeping populations stable.

-Joseph Carter, aka the Mink Man, is hired to hunt nuisance animals in Salt Lake Valley and beyond.
+Joseph Carter, aka the Mink Man, is a trapper hired to hunt nuisance animals in Salt Lake Valley and beyond.

 Animals like muskrats and beavers burrow in holes in the side of banks and canals that eventually cause erosion.